-Open to children (birth through age 4) and their families!
+Open to children and their families!

-Each session is designed to engage children (babies, toddlers, preschoolers) and adults in singing, playing instruments, and moving to music, but also to share ideas, songs, and rhymes for music-making experiences at home.
+Each session is designed to engage children (babies, toddlers, preschoolers) and adults in singing, playing instruments, and moving to music while sharing songs, activities, and rhymes for music-making experiences at home.
 No formal musical training is required of anyone attending the classes.
 The goal is for everyone to feel comfortable being musical in a welcoming and child-friendly environment.

 *At least one parent/grandparent/caregiver must accompany each child during these sessions.

 **Registration and payment required in advance - sorry, no walk-ins or payments on-site

 Sessions are available a la carte for only $10 each or save up to 45% on session bundles! (see below for details)